sylphrena0/lycospswebsite/README.md

 ## **Project Overview:**

 This repository contains the source code for the Lycoming SPS Chapter Website.
-The website is built with React and Gatbsy.
+The website is built with React and Gatsby.
 To update the website, you will need to clone the repository, install requisite packages, update the code, and deploy a build.

 Note that the website is optimized for non-experienced webmasters.
 Most content is pulled from the SPS Google Drive, so you should not need to update the website more than once a year, unless someone on the executive board is replaced, or if you wish to make design changes or improvements.